-We propose BAPIP, a translation tool encoding the translation presented in this section.
+BAPIP is a translation tool encoding the translation proposed in this section.
 The product of this encoding is a set of four PVS theories: type definition, state, transition, and top-level theories.
 The generation of these theories is described below.
 See [10] for full code examples of our case study.